KomodoPlatform/developer-docs/docs/basic-docs/komodo-platform-overview/start-here/orientation.md

-# Orientation
+# Documentation Orientation & FAQ

 The following section answers common questions a newcomer may have, and prepares the new reader for the installation procedure.

-## Assumptions for this Documentation
+### Assumptions for this Documentation

 The Komodo Platform is cutting-edge blockchain technology.
 To limit the scope of what we cover on the technical-documentation website, we list the following prerequisite knowledge.